 Short Answer

-Both the model and the market overwhelmingly agree that US gas prices will be Above 4.340 this week, with only minor residual uncertainty.
+Both the model and the market overwhelmingly agree that US gas prices this week will be Above 4.340, with only minor residual uncertainty.

 1. Executive Verdict

-• Refinery issues are contributing to continued upward pressure on gas prices.
+• Current price trends are driving significant upward pressure on gas prices.

 Who Wins and Why